AncyJenisha/CSharp/src/Assignment8/ReadMe.md

 Observation:
       The OperationOnValueType method uses very less heap.
       The value types directly contain data and they are stored in stack.
+      For reference type the value is stored in heap, and the pointer to the value is stored in stack.
+      For the value type, the entire object is stored in stack.

 ![Memory Usage for Value types](.\Images\8.2.1.HeapusageforReferencetype.png)